-Accredited advanced practice provider programs voluntarily withdrawing from ACEN and ARC-PA joint accreditation must submit written notification of their decision signed by the designated administrative officer of the sponsoring organization and the program administrator of the advanced practice provider program to the attention of the ACEN Chief Executive Officer and ARC-PA Executive Director.
-When an advanced practice provider program voluntarily withdraws from ACEN and ARC-PA joint accreditation, the advanced practice provider program's joint accreditation will continue through (1) the end of the advanced practice provider program's current joint initial or joint continuing accreditation period or (2) a date specified by the advanced practice provider program prior to the end of the advanced practice provider program's current joint initial or joint continuing accreditation period.
-The advanced practice provider program must specify the intended joint accreditation withdrawal date in its written notification to the ACEN and ARC-PA.
-At the selected date of withdrawal, the advanced practice provider program will be removed from the ACEN's and ARC-PA's list of accredited advanced practice provider programs.
-The advanced practice provider program must remove all references to ACEN and ARC-PA joint accreditation intended to inform the public including all print and electronic documents.
+Accredited nurse practitioner and physician assistant residency programs voluntarily withdrawing from ACEN and ARC-PA accreditation must submit written notification of their decision signed by the designated administrative officer of the sponsoring organization and the program administrator of the nurse practitioner and physician assistant residency program to the attention of the ACEN Chief Executive Officer and ARC-PA Executive Director.
+When a nurse practitioner and physician assistant residency program voluntarily withdraws from ACEN and ARC-PA accreditation, the nurse practitioner and physician assistant residency program's accreditation will continue through (1) the end of the nurse practitioner and physician assistant residency program's current initial or continuing accreditation period or (2) a date specified by the nurse practitioner and physician assistant residency program prior to the end of the nurse practitioner and physician assistant residency program's current initial or continuing accreditation period.
+The nurse practitioner and physician assistant residency program must specify the intended accreditation withdrawal date in its written notification to the ACEN and ARC-PA.
+At the selected date of withdrawal, the nurse practitioner and physician assistant residency program will be removed from the ACEN's and ARC-PA's list of accredited nurse practitioner and physician assistant residency programs.
+The nurse practitioner and physician assistant residency program must remove all references to ACEN and ARC-PA accreditation intended to inform the public including all print and electronic documents.

-The ACEN and ARC-PA will deem as a voluntary withdrawal from joint accreditation any refusal or failure of an accredited advanced practice provider programs to allow a required site visit or focused visit, or submit a Self-Study Report, written documentation, or Focused Visit Report, or other requested information.
+The ACEN and ARC-PA will deem as a voluntary withdrawal from accreditation any refusal or failure of an accredited nurse practitioner and physician assistant residency programs to allow a required peer review or focused review, or submit a Self-Study Report, written documentation, or Focused Review Report, or other requested information.
 The effective date of the withdrawal will be the last day of the month in which the requested information was due.
-The advanced practice provider program will be so notified, in writing, by the ACEN Chief Executive Officer and ARC-PA Executive Director within 30 calendar days of an accredited advanced practice provider program refusing or failing to submit to a required (I) site visit or focused visit (2) Self-Study Report, written documentation, or Focused Visit Report, (3) Annual Report, or (4) other requested information.
+The nurse practitioner and physician assistant residency program will be so notified, in writing, by the ACEN Chief Executive Officer and ARC-PA Executive Director within 30 calendar days of an accredited nurse practitioner and physician assistant residency program refusing or failing to submit to a required (1) peer review or focused review (2) Self-Study Report, written documentation, or Focused Review Report, (3) Annual Report, or (4) other requested information.

-ACEN will deem as a voluntary withdrawal from joint accreditation any refusal or failure of an accredited advanced practice provider program to pay its fees and expenses when due.
+ACEN will deem as a voluntary withdrawal from accreditation any refusal or failure of an accredited nurse practitioner and physician assistant residency program to pay its fees and expenses when due.
 The effective date of the withdrawal will be the last day of the month in which the fees and/or expenses were due and not paid.
-The advanced practice provider program will be so notified, in writing, by the ACEN Chief Executive Officer and ARC-PA Executive Director within 30 calendar days of an accredited advanced practice provider program refusing or failing to pay its fees and expenses on a timely basis.
+The nurse practitioner and physician assistant residency program will be so notified, in writing, by the ACEN Chief Executive Officer and ARC-PA Executive Director within 30 calendar days of an accredited nurse practitioner and physician assistant residency program refusing or failing to pay its fees and expenses on a timely basis.

-An advanced practice provider program may reinitiate the Candidacy process for joint initial accreditation at any time after voluntarily withdrawing from its joint initial accreditation process.
-An advanced practice provider program must voluntarily withdraw from the Candidacy process for joint initial accreditation before reinitiating the Candidacy process.
+A nurse practitioner and physician assistant residency program may reinitiate the Candidacy process for initial accreditation at any time after voluntarily withdrawing from its initial accreditation process.
+A nurse practitioner and physician assistant residency program must voluntarily withdraw from the Candidacy process for initial accreditation before reinitiating the Candidacy process.

-POLICY 308: Disclosure of Information about the Advanced Practice Provider Program
+POLICY 308: Disclosure of Information about the Nurse Practitioner and Physician Assistant Residency Program

-When a sponsoring organization and/or nursing program makes a disclosure regarding the ACEN/ARC-PA joint accreditation status of an advanced practice provider program, it must accurately identify the advanced practice provider program's joint accreditation status with ACEN/ARC-PA.
+When a sponsoring organization and/or nursing program makes a disclosure regarding the ACEN/ARC-PA accreditation status of a nurse practitioner and physician assistant residency program, it must accurately identify the nurse practitioner and physician assistant residency program's accreditation status with ACEN/ARC-PA.